toralf/torutils/README.md

 [![StandWithUkraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

 # torutils

 Few tools for a Tor relay.

-### block DDoS traffic
+## block DDoS traffic

-*ipvX-rules.sh* blocks ip addresses DDoSing a Tor relay ([issue 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636)).
+_ipvX-rules.sh_ blocks ip addresses DDoSing a Tor relay ([issue 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636)).
-The rule set is:
+The rule set for an inbound ip is:

 1. trust Tor authorities
 1. block an ip for the next 30 min if more than 8 inbound connection attempts per minute are made
-1. block an ip for the next 30 min if more than 5 inbound connections are established
+1. block an ip for the next 30 min if more than 3 inbound connections are established

-In addition there's a weaker rule:

-1. drop connection attempts if 2 inbound connections are already established.
+1. ignore an connection attempt if 2 inbound connections are established

 Technically the ip addresses are stored in a so-called [ipset](https://ipset.netfilter.org/).
 Currently about 200-500 addresses are blocked at [these](https://metrics.torproject.org/rs.html#search/toralf) 2 relays (each serving about 10K connections).

+_Hint_: If you're behind a NAT then have a look at [issue 1](https://github.com/toralf/torutils/issues/1).

-The script *ipset-stats.sh* dumps an ip set and plots a histogram:
+The script _ipset-stats.sh_ dumps an ip set and plots a histogram:

 ```bash
 for i in 1 2 3 4 5 6